Koeng101/dnadesign/README.md

 ## Sources

+The lua version of dnadesign is completely self-contained.

-There are a few pieces of "complete" software that we have directly integrated into the source tree (with their associated licenses).
+There are a few pieces of "complete" Go software that we have directly integrated into the source tree (with their associated licenses).
 These projects don't receive updates anymore (or just bug fixes with years between).
 In particular, `lib` has most of these, since we intend to have as few dependencies as possible in `lib`.
 The integrated projects include the following.
 - [svb](https://github.com/rleiwang/svb) in `lib/bio/slow5/svb`
 - [intel-cpuid](https://github.com/aregm/cpuid) in `lib/bio/slow5/svb/intel-cpuid`
 - [wordwrap](https://github.com/mitchellh/go-wordwrap) in `lib/bio/genbank`